Incident

 }

-Critical: DISM /RestoreHealth requires internet access to download from Windows Update.
-On airgapped systems, specify local source (mounted Windows ISO).
+Critical insight: DISM /RestoreHealth requires internet access to download components from Windows Update.
+On airgapped systems, you need to specify a local source (a mounted Windows ISO with a matching build).
+This script assumes internet connectivity — it's for endpoints, not isolated servers.